Testing the Spacetime Geometry of Sgr A* with the Relativistic Orbit of S2 star: Data Methodology

 and similarly for the velocities,

 where $(A,B,C,F,G,H)$ are the Thiele-Innes constants, which are determined by the orbital inclination $i$, the argument of pericenter $\omega$, and the longitude of the ascending node $\Omega$.
+The projection is therefore performed using the metric dependent geometric radius encoded in $R(r)$.
 The measured angular coordinates (relative right ascension and declination) are modeled as

 where $D$ is the distance to the Milky Way GC, and $(x_0,y_0)$ and $(v_{x0},v_{y0})$ are linear astrometric offset parameters required to compare the theoretical model with the observations.
 The orbit may be parametrized either in terms of the conserved energy and angular momentum or, equivalently, using the semi-major axis and eccentricity.
 Since the latter provide a convenient and complete set of orbital parameters, we relate them to the radial turning points as